Dddatt/D.js/README.md

-the main library is done, these below are just random useful stuff cached for performance
+the main library is done, these below are just random useful stuff cached for performance and shouldn't be changed

+D.PI: pi

 D.HALF_PI: pi/2